Antagonic Nuclei of the New Urban Guerrilla

-The Antagonic Nuclei of the New Urban Guerrilla (Núcleos Antagónicos de la Nueva Guerrilla Urbana, NANGU) is a Chilean armed group created in mid-2011, active in the Santiago Metropolitan Region attached to insurrectionary anarchist theories, being responsible for several attacks in recent years.
+The Antagonic Nuclei of the New Urban Guerrilla (Núcleos Antagónicos de la Nueva Guerrilla Urbana, NANGU) is a Chilean armed group created in mid-2011, active in the Santiago Metropolitan Region attached to insurrectionary anarchist theories, being responsible for several attacks in the 2010s.

 History

-Its first attack was on May 11, 2011, when an explosive-incendiary device was left at a Banco de Chile branch located in the Vitacura district.
+Its first attack was on 11 May 2011, when an explosive-incendiary device was left at a Banco de Chile branch located in the Vitacura district.
 In addition, the group was complicit in other acts of vandalism that occurred in Quinta Normal and Peñalolén.
-On December 24, 2013, the group released a statement about the death of Sebastian Oversluij, an anarchist guerrilla who participated in some attack groups in addition to being a leader referenced by other militants.
+On 24 December 2013, the group released a statement about the death of Sebastian Oversluij, an anarchist guerrilla who participated in some attack groups in addition to being a leader referenced by other militants.

 Activities and Attacks

-Their first solo attack was when they left a bank branch in the Vitacura district on November 5, 2011, in a statement four years later they explain that this group was in disuse due to tactical differences with other militants.
-On November 20, 2011, a cell of the group (Anonimxs por la Destrucción) left a simulated device, which was collected by members of the police and the GOPE.
+Their first solo attack was when they left a bank branch in the Vitacura district on 5 November 2011, in a statement four years later they explain that this group was in disuse due to tactical differences with other militants.
+On 20 November 2011, a cell of the group (Anonimxs por la Destrucción) left a simulated device, which was collected by members of the police and the GOPE.
 In a statement, the group said that the device was loaded with explosives, but the detonator failed, something that the authorities have not confirmed.
-Years later it claimed to have placed simulated devices in squares of Santiago on December 30, 2015.
+Years later it claimed to have placed simulated devices in squares of Santiago on 30 December 2015.

-On February 11, 2016, an explosive device was deactivated by sappers belonging to the Gendarmerie, becoming a media incident and being considered a terrorist incident by the Ministry of the Interior and Public Security.
-On December 3, 2016, a simulated device was left near the Pajaritos metro, which caused the mobilization of Carabineros.
-On December 27, 2017, an incendiary device was found on the Transantiago bus, route 107.
+On 11 February 2016, an explosive device was deactivated by sappers belonging to the Gendarmerie, becoming a media incident and being considered a terrorist incident by the Ministry of the Interior and Public Security.
+On 3 December 2016, a simulated device was left near the Pajaritos metro, which caused the mobilization of Carabineros.
+On 27 December 2017, an incendiary device was found on the Transantiago bus, route 107.
 When the object was located, the bus stopped at a mall to call the police.
 The device was composed of two plastic bottles with fuel, as well as a clock system that failed to activate.
 Along with the device were pamphlets with “anarchist slogans,” as the police told the press.

-On February 27, 2017, an attack was registered in the Providencia district in front of the UDI, it did not leave injuries but slight material damage.
-On October 31 of the same year an explosive was deactivated by the Carabineros in the vicinity of the Party for Democracy offices in the district of Ñuñoa.
+On 27 February 2017, an attack was registered in the Providencia district in front of the UDI, it did not leave injuries but slight material damage.
+On 31 October of the same year an explosive was deactivated by the Carabineros in the vicinity of the Party for Democracy offices in the district of Ñuñoa.
 In its place, several pamphlets with political slogans were found.
 The next day an explosive was deactivated in front of the Christian Democratic Party offices.

-On December 10, 2017, an explosive device was deactivated in the vicinity of the Radical Party and Socialist Party offices, leaving no people injured.
+On 10 December 2017, an explosive device was deactivated in the vicinity of the Radical Party and Socialist Party offices, leaving no people injured.